huangnengCSU/compleasm/README.md

                              lite:  Without using hmmsearch to filtering protein alignment.
                              busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment to improve accuracy.
   --specified_contigs        Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
 If not specified, all contigs will be evaluated.
-  --miniprot_execute_path    Path to miniprot executable file.
+  --outs                     output if score at least FLOAT*bestScore [0.95] --miniprot_execute_path    Path to miniprot executable file.
                              If not specified, minibusco will search for miniprot in the directory where minibusco.py is located, the current execution directory, and system environment variables.
   --hmmsearch_execute_path   Path to hmmsearch executable file.